In Memory of

 Marvin loved coming to the mini reunions, but his wife called Ben and Janet Gay saying that he would not be able to attend the November 2012 Reunion in Savannah, Georgia due to illness.
 She informed them after the Reunion that Marvin had passed.
 We will always remember you, Marvin.
-(The picture above was taken at the 2010 Reunion in Savannah, Georgia).
+The picture (above on right) was taken at the 2010 Reunion in Savannah, Georgia.

 Roger Franklin, son of Charley Mortel Franklin and Fredrick Arlene Francis, was born August 31, 1943 in Arvin, California.
 He lived in Mount Pleasant, Westmoreland County, Pennsylvania and passed away unexpectedly on January 12, 2015 at the VA Hospital in Pittsburgh, Pennsylvania.
 Richard F. Dodson Funeral Home, 213 East Main St in West Newton, Pennsylvania handled his final arrangements.
 He was laid to rest at the National Cemetery of the Alleghenies in Cecil, Washington County, Pennsylvania.

 Roger served with the 48th Assault Helicopter Company in 1971 based out of Dong Ha, I Corps, Republic of Vietnam and in 1972 based out of Marble Mountain, I Corps, Republic of Vietnam.
 He will be missed by all who knew him and served with him.